-What if the District holds school but the parent decides it is unsafe for their child to go to school?
+What if the District operates school but the parent decides it is unsafe for their child to go to school?

-The decision to hold school is one that is made regarding general conditions and the District’s ability to respond to snow removal, maintain reasonably safe road conditions at the schools, and move buses safely on streets, roads and highways.
+The decision to operate schools is one that is made after reviewing general conditions and the District’s ability to respond to snow removal, maintain safe parking lots and sidewalks at the schools, and move buses safely on streets, roads and highways.
 Unique conditions at a child’s home, a parent’s individual judgment about the safety of driving conditions, and the parent’s individual judgment about his/her child’s ability to maneuver in and cope with the conditions will be honored as it is when a parent makes a judgment for other health and safety reasons to keep their child at home.

 Why are some districts open and others closed?

 We make our decision based on available information about conditions within our district.
 Every district has their own unique resources and conditions (equipment, staff, topography, etc.) to cope with winter conditions.
-The weather conditions can vary considerably from one district to another, and even within a district with a large geographic area such as Pullman’s.
+The weather conditions can vary considerably from one district to another, and even within a district with a large geographic area such as the Pullman School District.

 Why do you open school when some rural routes are not served by the District’s transportation?

 Every student’s attendance is important to us.
-However, there will always be unique situations that will prevent some students from attending school.
-Some rural routes may be passable with a smaller vehicle when a bus cannot use a route because the turn around is limited or the road too narrow for a bus to travel.
-Usually our attendance is not significantly diminished by altering our routes to emergency rural routes only.
-When we determine that nearly all students can get to school we will choose to keep them open.
+However, there will be times when unique situations prevent some students from attending school during winter weather or other hazardous conditions.
+Some rural routes may be passable with a smaller vehicle when a bus cannot use a route because the turnaround is limited or the road too narrow for a bus to travel.
+Usually our attendance is not significantly diminished by altering our rural routes to emergency rural routes only.

 When would you close school early because of snow?

-If the conditions that we monitor to decide to open school deteriorate during the school day such that the District is unable to adequately respond to snow removal, maintain reasonably safe conditions at the schools, or move busses safely on streets, roads, and highways a decision will be considered to close school.
-Once children are at school it is generally safer to keep them there until the end of the school day since there may not be anyone at home to receive some children.
-The option to transport students early who live in rural areas only may be considered if conditions warrant.
+If the weather conditions deteriorate during the school day such that the District is unable to adequately respond to snow removal, maintain reasonably safe conditions at the schools, or move buses safely on streets, roads, and highways a decision will be considered to close school early.
+Typically, once children are at school it is generally safer to keep them there until the end of the school day since there may not be anyone at home to receive some children.